University of Technology Sydney

 Length:

-1. Prepare and submit a professional infographic produced as a group.
+1. Prepare and submit a professional A2 poster produced as a group.

-2. Answer questions about the product and legislation that will include a reflection on what you learned about the challenges of making infographics
+2. Explain the application, protocols, storage of the product and legislation that will include a reflection on what you learned about the challenges of making posters and working in teams

 3. Complete two team reviews.

-4. Complete the peer-marking of other group's infographics.
+4. Complete the peer-marking of two other group's infographics.

 Criteria: